 It’s also worth mentioning that trying to sneak bud on is always riskier given its smell.
 If possible, stick to gummies and vape.

-Then there are specialty products explicitly created to eliminate the smell or detection of weed.
+Then, specialty products are explicitly created to eliminate the smell or detection of weed.

 If you plan to use any of these methods and take your chances with your hand luggage, make sure you do not have anything else to draw attention to you.
 For example, ensure you don’t have tweezers, scissors, or liquids in your hand luggage.
 If there is something else that the TSA does screen for, you are tempting fate!